NKI-GCF/XenofilteR/README.md

 - [Oscar Krijgsman](mailto:o.krijgsman@nki.nl)
 - [Roel Kluin](mailto:r.kluin@nki.nl)

-Oscar and Roel both work at the NKI, Oscar in the lab of Prof. Daniel Peeper, Roel in the Genome Core Facility.
+Oscar and Roel both work at the NKI, Oscar as a postdoc in the lab of Prof. Daniel Peeper, Roel as bioinformatician in the Genome Core Facility.

 ## Changes and additions we are currently working on